Chapter 1 - His End

 Brandon’s raised his head and slammed his fist into the trunk savagely.
 And welcomed the pain that came with that.
 Determination and sorrow warred there in his groggy green eyes.

-“No.” he whispered angrily to himself, barley having the strength to move his lips.
+“No,” he whispered angrily to himself, barely having the strength to move his lips.
 “You are not going to make this easy for them!
-If this is the night that they finally catch up to you Brandon....By god you’re going to make the bastards work for it!”
+If this is the night that they finally catch up to you Brandon....By god, you’re going to make the bastards work for it!”
 He lectured himself raising his head, to glare into the darkness before him; as though his enemies’ were there in the shadows, not somewhere behind him, chasing him.

 Pick up your feet and MOVE!!!!